-Missing Student Notification
+Missing Resident Student Notification

 HU encourages all students to list emergency contacts with HU via the "UG New Student eForm" at the MyHU website under the "Academics" tab.
 Students can also email the Office of Records and Registration at registrar@harrisburgu.edu to update their emergency contact information.
-If anyone has a reason to believe that a student residing in campus-affiliated housing is missing, it should be immediately reported to HU Campus Security at 717-901-5180.
+If anyone has a reason to believe that a student residing in campus-affiliated housing is missing, it should be immediately reported to HU Campus Security at 717-901-5180 and to Residence Life.